Charles Boutin: Local politics

 In 1977, Boutin was included as one of four people recommended by the Harford County Permanent Nominating Caucus, which had delegates from thirty-nine organizations, to fill one of two vacancies on the Harford County Board of Education and was one of three peopled endorsed by state Senator Arthur H. Helton Jr. for the position.
 Acting Governor Blair Lee III appointed Boutin and John Tillery Jr. to replace Thomas Snodgrass and George R. Litchfield on the board.
 Boutin served on the board of education from 1977 to 1981, and as president of the board from 1979 to 1981.
 He was succeeded as president by Tillery and Sue Ellen Johnson replaced him on the board of education after he resigned on December 31, 1981, to run for county executive.

 In 1981, Boutin announced that he would run for the Democratic nomination for county executive of Harford County which was then held by J. Thomas Barranger.
 He placed fourth in the Democratic primary won by Habern W. Freeman.

 He ran for a seat on the city council in Aberdeen, Maryland, in 1990, but lost to Evlynn Becker, Ruth Elliott, and George Englesson.
 Boutin served on the city council from 1992 to 1994.
-Boutin defeated incumbent Mayor Ruth Elliott, who was the first person to win a mayoral election in Aberdeen, in the 1994 election.
+Boutin was elected mayor of Aberdeen in the 1994 election, defeating incumbent Ruth Elliott.